Bachelors Degree in Geoscience

 Palaeobiology – Palaeoenvironment (PB, in English)

 Palaeobiology covers the evolution of life and ecosystems, with a focus on environmental conditions and processes.
 It ranges from the early history of life to recent history and the effects of anthropogenic climate change.
 Important topics are carbonate sedimentology, marine fossils and taxonomy alongside palaeoenvironmental reconstruction.
 Methods include geological field and laboratory work, chemical analytical methods and statistical analysis of large datasets (primarily the Palaeobiology Database, PBDB).

 Please note, lectures are offered annually.
 It is recommended to complete modules offered in the winter semester in the fifth semester and lectures offered in the summer semester in the fourth semester.

-Current elective modules for the Geoscience Bachelors Degree are worth 5 ECTS (most modules are in German):
+Current interdisciplinary elective modules for the Geoscience Bachelors Degree are worth 5 ECTS (most modules are in German):

 A Geoscience Bachelors Degree prepares students for work in industrial enterprises, engineering companies, authorities and comparable establishments.
 The degree also lays the foundation for further study (Masters).

 A list of literature is available here if you would like a basic overview of geology and natural sciences.

 - A Bachelors Thesis in the Bachelors in Geoscience Degree Programme can be assigned by all professors at the NatFak of FAU (supervisor) and habilitated full-time workgroup heads at the GeoZentrum Nordbayern.
 The examination board can permit exceptions.